 I was licensed in 1971 as G8FRA getting on 2m with the TX section of an AM Pye Cambridge which had been cut from a radio telephone.
 Some simple mods improved the modulation depth.
 The output was said to be around 8W but was probably nearer 5W.

-The move to channelised FM came with a Pye Continental which was much like a boot mount Cambridge with a YL1240 in the TX final.
-It produced 25W which was high power!
+The move to channelised FM came with a Pye Continental which was much like a boot mount Cambridge but with a YL1240 in the TX final.
+It produced 25W which was high power then!
 There were 6 channels each requiring a crystal for TX and RX.
 I worked through the first repeater in Cambridge while /M one morning on the Warwick bypass.
 I was told repeaters were for local contacts and not DX!

 In 2000 I passed the 5WPM Morse test and was licensed as M5FRA.
 There is still confusion about M5 calls and I have been asked when I will get a full license.
 I went for a 12WPM test, but the examiner never arrived, and the Morse requirement was scrapped a few days later.
 Morse has become a bit of a passion, wish I had learned it in 1971, it would have been much easier!